For more information, check out my article Resources for Small Farmers and Homesteaders.

 Before you buy, make sure you’ll have a customer base to buy your products.
 This seems like common sense, but it’s easy to get caught up in the mentality that ‘If I build it, they will come.’
 Look carefully at the customer base in the area and determine if the income levels and public interests will support your venture.
 For example, if your future farm is going to provide organic meat and poultry, but the biggest employer in the area is a ‘Wally World’ store, you will have a serious disconnect between supply and demand.
 Like it or not, small farm products will cost more than similar products in the grocery store.
 You will need customers who are looking for a superior product and are willing to pay the extra.
 If you don’t have the right customer base within a short commute, you may have to rethink your plan.
 Can you raise a product that will ship long distances?
 Can you sell products online?
 Or is your product perishable?
 Making a 2 hour drive to a major city will cut into profits considerably.

 Do a survey of the area to see where your products will sell.
 Visit the farmers markets and watch to see what people buy.
 Are they dedicated to local produce or are they going for the lowest prices?
+If there isn’t a local farmers market, would you be able to invest the time to establish one?
 Are there small grocers with a thriving business?
 Talk to them to determine if they are interested in the products you want to sell.
 If you find that the products you wish to raise are unlikely to sell well in the area, you need to go back to the drawing board.

 Perhaps the area you’re considering has tourist traffic during the summer.
 Can you capitalize on this customer base?
 Remember that these customers may only purchase from you once, and only during the tourist season.
 Will the sales from the busy season offset the slow months?